-According to Fraenkel and Wallen (2000), validity refers to appropriateness meaning and usefulness of inferences researcher make based on the data they collect.
+According to Frankel and Wallen (2000), validity refers to appropriateness meaning and usefulness of inferences researcher make based on the data they collect.
 Validation is a process of collecting information to support such evidences.
-It refers to the degree to which evidence supports any inference the researchers makes based on data he or she collects using a particular instrument.
-In order to ensure the validity of the instruments, the interview guides and observation schedules were submitted to 8 M.A Students for comments.
-Then they were presented to the Supervisor for critical assessment.
-The instruments were adjusted in the light of comments from the fellow students and the supervisor.
+It refers to the degree to which evidence supports any inference the researchers makes based on data he/she collects using a particular instrument.
+In order to ensure validity of the instruments, the interview guides and observation schedules were submitted to 8 M.A students for comments.
+Then they were presented to the supervisor for critical assessment.
+The instruments were adjusted in the light of comments from fellow students and the supervisor.
 These measures tried out to sight out the instruments if they could collect intended information for this study.

 The researcher prepared several instruments like interview guide, documentary review and observation schedules.
-The researcher reviewed each type of measure supplied by respondents.
+The researcher viewed each type of measure supplied by respondents.
 The researcher in this study investigated the truth and accurate interpretation of the phenomenon studied by firstly establishing conducive atmosphere of trust and comprehension with the informants to encourage them to share information and views regarding the topic under investigation voluntarily, using their own mother tongue on certain occasions.
 Their responses were translated.

-3.6 Data Analysis Procedures
+3.7 Data analysis Procedures

 The data collected from interviews, observation and documentary review were analyzed using qualitative methods of data analysis.
-Qualitative methods were used so as to provide an in-depth description of a specific phenomenon, practice or setting and the qualities which the present study entails.
+Qualitative methods were used so as to provide an in-depth description of a specific phenomenon, practice or setting and qualities which the present study entails.

-The research used content analysis to process qualitative information.
-Fraenkel S Wallen, (2000) content analysis is a technique that enables the researcher to study, human behavior in an indirect way through analysis of communication.
+The researcher used content analysis to process qualitative information.
+Frankel and/Wallen (2000), content analysis is a technique that enables the researcher to study, human behavior in an indirect way through analysis of communication.
 Content analysis enabled the researcher to organize a large amount of materials.
 It is done by developing appropriate interpretation.

-Depending on requirement of each data source, analyses were based in identifying theme and patterns.
+Depending on requirement of each data source, analyses were based on identifying theme and patterns.
 Data presentation was informing descriptive analysis.
 The researcher categorized related topic where major concepts or theme were identified and analyzed.
 Additionally, uses of direct quotations as expressed by respondents were used to present additional striking findings.
-In data\ analysis, categories were formed on the basis of research tasks.
+In data analysis, categories were formed on the basis of research tasks.
 Each interview schedules were read carefully to determine bearing of responses in formulated categories.
-In some cases data analysis involved dividing into three levels according to three institutions involved in the study but depended on respondents of head teachers of schools and teachers.

-Therefore, the researcher identified information relevant to research objective.
+In some cases, data analysis involved dividing into three levels according to three institutions involved in the study but depended on respondents of head teachers of schools and teachers.
+Therefore, the researcher identified information relevant to research objectives.
 In descriptive analysis, the researcher provided an account of a place or process.
-The purpose visualized the situation as a means of understanding what is happening.
-Interpretive analysis, the researcher provided insights that lead teacher to change their behavior, refining their knowledge and identifying problems (Hittle\$Simon, 1997).
-Furthermore, in analyzing data the noting of verbatim accounts of conversations and transcripts as well as with the use of quotes from documents that illustrated participants meaning.
-The study sorted the useful information and classified the data according to topic related data from interviews; observation and document search were put together.
+The purposive visualized the situation as a means of understanding what is happening .Interpretive analysis, the researcher provided insights that lead teacher to change their behavior, refining their knowledge and identifying problems (Hittle and Simon, 1997).furthermore, in analyzing data, the noting of Verbatim accounts of conversations and transcripts as well as with the use of quotes from documents that illustrated participants meaning.
+The study sorted the useful information and classified the data according to topic related data from interviews; observation and documentary research were put together.

-3.7 Ethical Issues and Consideration
+3.8 Ethical issues and consideration